siddarthinme/M1_App_Library/1_Requirements/README.md

 **Features**
- -Simple, clear search interface for all users
+ - Simple, clear search interface for all users
- -Can be scalable to Windows, Linux and Mac OS platform -Export and import records
+ - Can be scalable to Windows, Linux and Mac OS platform
+ - Export and import records
- -Easy way to enter new books
+ - Easy way to enter new books
- -Keep record of complete info of a book like title, author name, publisher name etc.
+ - Keep record of complete info of a book like title, author name, publisher name etc.
- -Easy way to check-in and check-out
+ - Easy way to check-in and check-out
- -It is user-friendly software
+ - It is user-friendly software
- -Keep record of different categories
+ - Keep record of different categories
- -Classify the books subject wise
+ - Classify the books subject wise
- -Easy to maintain database
+ - Easy to maintain database
- -It is cost effective
+ - It is cost effective

 **State of Art**